Should you always use a VPN?

 Should I use a VPN at home?

-Using a VPN at home is preferable, advised even, but it isn’t always essential.
-The main reason it may not be necessary, is that your internet activity should already be shielded by your password-protected Wi-Fi network.
+Using a VPN at home is preferable; it’s even advised but isn’t always essential.
+The main reason it may not be necessary is that your internet activity should already be shielded by your password-protected Wi-Fi network.
 The other concern is connecting to a remote server can slow your connection speed.
 Yet, it shouldn't be the case with NordVPN – it offers great speeds.

 At the same time, the pros of using a VPN at home largely outweigh the negatives.
 Even Reddit users agree that using a VPN at home is a great way to secure yourself from your own ISP.
-When a VPN is on, your ISP can’t see what sites you visit or sell your data to third parties.
+When a VPN is on, your ISP can’t see what sites you visit, and trackers can’t sell your data to third parties.

-Additionally, if your ISP throttles your Internet speed, a VPN could even improve it by shielding your activities.
-All you’d have to do is set up a VPN on your router, and all of the devices on your network will be protected.
+Additionally, if your ISP throttles your internet speed, a VPN could even improve it by shielding your activities.
+All you have to do is set up a VPN on your router, and all of the devices on your network will be protected.
 Not to mention that it also allows you to watch geo-restricted content at home for your entertainment.

 What VPN should I use?

-When picking a VPN, it’s important to choose one that offers high-class security and performance.
-You want to be guaranteed advanced security features as well as a clear no-logging policy.
-However, you don’t have to compromise speeds for the sake of it, so it’s important that the VPN can also deliver fast speeds.
+When picking a VPN, it’s important to choose the one that offers high-class security and performance.
+You want to be guaranteed advanced security features as well as a clear no-logs policy.
+However, you don’t have to compromise speeds for the sake of it, so it’s essential the VPN can also deliver fast speeds.

 NordVPN | Surfshark | IPVanish | |